jplewicke/rivulet/README.md

 3. Install [bundler](http://gembundler.com/):
 `sudo jruby -S gem install bundler`

+4. Change directories to the directory that Rivulet is installed in.

-4. Install all of Rivulet's other dependencies:
+5. Install all of Rivulet's other dependencies:
 `jruby -S bundle install`

+6. Set up some test data for Rivulet's test suite: `jruby bundle exec test_init.rb`

-4. Run the unit tests to make sure that most stuff is working on your system:
+7. Run the unit tests to make sure that most stuff is working on your system:
 `jruby -S bundle exec test.rb`  .
 Since the OpenTransact asset reservations aren't working completely, you should expect the last couple tests to fail.

-5. Start the server:
+8. Start the server:
 `jruby -S bundle exec routes.rb`

 ## Using Rivulet

 You'll probably want to reference either routes.rb or test.rb to see some examples of how to communicate with Rivulet from the command line.

+## Updating Rivulet

 ## License